A Fish Out of Water

 Sharks and rays are fished at an absolutley unsustinable level today!
 And with over a quarter of all sharks and rays now considered at risk from extinction, it is of critical importance that we reduce the mortality of sharks in fisheries.
 Especially, needless mortality when they are caught as bycatch!
 We must enforce strict quotas, which limit the global landings of threatened species and we must also demand that fishing gears which are associated with high bycatch mortality are abolished!
 We already know ways to modify fishing gears to reduce bycatch or make it possible for non-target species to escape, and these solutions are often very simple and inexpensive!
 If we can cure Covid, fly to the moon and build hadron colliders, there is no excuse not to use our ever-advancing technology to design better, less destructive fishing gears!

-Some shark fisheries have already been declared as sustainable!
+A few shark fisheries have already been declared as sustainable!
 To learn more, you can check out Can Shark Fishing Be Sustainable?

 Cosandey-Godin A, Carlson JK & Burgener V (2012).
 The effect of circle hooks on shark catchability and at-vessel mortality rates in longlines fisheries.
 Bulletin of Marine Science -Miami, 88:3.
 DOI: 10.5343/bms.2011.1054.